SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-0-0-dashboard-widget-update-affects-only-one-widget-issue-fix-6302.md

 ticket: MTM-59201
 version: 1020.0.0
 ---
-Previously, when more than one dashboard widget was edited, only changes from last edited widget were saved.
+Previously, when more than one dashboard widget was edited, only the changes from the last edited widget were saved.
 Now every change is taken into account.